Claudia do Val: Health

 Claudia do Val suffered bullying in her younger years which lead to a series of body issues problems and eating disorders including bulimia.
 She openly spoke about her disorder in 2014 on her Facebook page when she decided to confront the illness and start her recovery.

 She suffered a shoulder injury in the beginning of 2016.
 She underwent surgery in 2018 and claims the injury was never really healed.

 Sexual misconduct allegations

-Claudia do Val made an allegation of sexual misconduct by her former Brazilian jiu-jitsu coach, in an interview which aired on 3 April 2020 on Paola Diana's YouTube Channel.
+Claudia do Val made an allegation of sexual misconduct by her former Brazilian jiu-jitsu coach, Ricardo De La Riva, in an interview which aired on 3 April 2020 on Paola Diana's YouTube Channel.